- What is Mobile Marketing?

 Step 2.
 Identify and claim your business location

 If your business is location-specific, make sure you claim it on relevant platforms.
 Google My Business is the obvious place to start, but the likes of Facebook Places are also worthy of attention.
 You can use this to target location-specific consumers with advertising and offers.
+If you’re interested in knowing more about utilizing Google My Business, this is a useful resource where you can read more using it to reach new customers.

 Step 3.
 Think like a consumer